screenshot of a fake internet speedtester - https://fspeed.cf/ | Fake internet speed

 However, some speed testers may not provide accurate results for a variety of reasons.

-Here are a few examples of fake or misleading internet speed testers:
+Examples of fake or misleading internet speed testers:

 Fake internet speed tests can be deceiving and potentially dangerous if they scrape your personal information, so it’s important to be conservative when using these tools.